Standing start

 A standing start is a type of start in auto racing events, in which cars are stationary when the race begins (different to the rolling start, where cars are paced).
+Some categories of land speed record also require a standing start, although the absolute land speed record uses a flying start, where the vehicle has reached its top speed by the starting point of the timer.

 Procedure

 In a standing start, cars are completely still but with their engines running when the signal is given to start the race.
 This is often preceded by a set number of lights.
 Standing starts are common in many motorsports, including most single-seater (Formula 1 and Formula 2 notably), Touring Cars (most notably British and World Touring Cars), drag racing, the Supercars Championship, kart racing, and many types of short-course off-road racing.
 In a typical standing start, the formation lap takes place, giving time for team personnel to get clear of the starting grid and back into the pit boxes.
 Once the formation lap is over, all cars position themselves in the order that they qualified, and the Medical Car positions itself behind the pack.
 Once the Medical Car is in position, a light system consisting of five lights will be shown, and in the process, a marshall walks or runs across the grid while waving a green flag to signal that all cars are correctly positioned.
 After a predetermined number of seconds, the lights go out, and the race is underway.
 However, first-lap crashes are common.

 American-based series such as IndyCar, NASCAR, and SCCA have traditionally utilized rolling starts.
 During the 2013 and 2014 seasons, the IndyCar Series adopted a rule for standing starts on a trial basis for selected events.
 IndyCar dropped the procedure after the 2014 season, due to numerous start aborts and a start-line crash at the 2014 Grand Prix of Indianapolis.